ikuamike/100_Days_Of_Code/log.md

 **Today's Progress:** More micropython

 **Thoughts:** Ran into some interface problems that were related to buffer size between nodemcu and serial connection, had a rough time but was able to solve it.
 Also learnt how to setup environment variables on ubuntu, so wasn't entirely frustrating.

 **Link to work:** N/A at the moment

+### Day 5: February 6, 2018
+**Today's Progress:** Sockets on micropython

+**Thoughts:** Learning about sockets and how to setup a http server on nodemcu was really interesting definitely got some project ideas for that

+**Link to work:** N/A at the moment